Running Experiments on GrowthBook

 How GrowthBook Assigns Users to Experiments

 GrowthBook uses a consistent hashing algorithm to assign users to experiments.
 This means that the same user will always get the same variation given the same experiment settings (experiment key, and user hashing id).
 This is useful because it means that you can run experiments across multiple pages, or even multiple applications, and the user will always get the same variation.
 It also means that GrowthBook stores no state, and requires no additional cookies.
+It's important to note that none of these implies that GrowthBook exposes a mechanism known as sticky-bucketing.
+It's all about the consistent evaluation of variations based on the particular experiment settings.

 This is a subset of some of the information you can find about running experiments in our Open Guide to AB Testing.